bartificer/programming-by-stealth/docs/pbs16.md

 product(2, 4, 6, 7, 11, 234, 1, 43, 66);
 ```

 This is where the `arguments` array comes to your rescue.
 The argument names we have been using up until this point are completely optional – they are a convenience rather than a requirement.
 JavaScript actually stores all arguments in a locally scoped array called `arguments`.
-We already know how to loop over arrays, so we can use that knowledge to loop over arguments:
+We already know how to loop over arrays.
+So we can use that knowledge to loop over arguments:

 ```javascript
 // define the product function